jxsl13/TeeworldsEconDiscordModerationBot/readme.md

 MODERATOR_MENTION_DELAY=5m

 # this is a list of commands that can be used by moderators from the discord logging channels.
+# you need to explicitly give access to these commands: help status bans multiban multiunban notify unnotify
-DISCORD_MODERATOR_COMMANDS="status vote say mute unmute mutes voteban unvoteban unvoteban_client votebans kick ban unban bans set_team"
+DISCORD_MODERATOR_COMMANDS="help status bans multiban multiunban notify unnotify vote say mute unmute mutes voteban unvoteban unvoteban_client votebans kick ban unban set_team"

 # if either a kickvote or spectator vote is started, the bot creates reactions that can be used to
 # abort the votes forcefully by reacting to the votes.
 Below you can see the expected emoji format.